 A Market index, commonly referred to as a stock market, is simply a collection of companies grouped together and quoted as one group.
 The FTSE 100 Index is an example of this.

 A market maker is a company or individual who provides a buy and sell price to investors, hoping to make a profit based on the difference between the two prices.

 Maturity refers to the end of a fixed-period investment, like a bond or cash deposit.
 On the maturity date the investor can expect the original investment to be paid back to them, plus any interest earned.

-Passive investing is where you track market performance by investing in the whole market, rather than trying to beat the market by selecting individual stocks to buy (see active investing).
-Research shows that passive investing is generally a more effective long-term strategy than active investing and as few as 14% of active fund managers manage to beat the market each year.
+Passive investing is where you track market performance by investing in the whole market index, rather than trying to beat the market by selecting individual stocks to buy (see active investing).
+This can be achieved by investing in Exchange-Traded Funds and Mutual funds track a whole market or index like the FTSE 100.

 Exactly what it says on the tin.
 Property investments are most often in commercial and industrial property like office buildings, warehouses and shopping centres, but can also be residential.

 This is a policy used by central banks across the world to lower interest rates.
 Central banks purchase government and other bonds in the hope of stimulating their economies.